ssomagani/toy-bank/README.md

 This version uses Compound Procedures to create intermediate streams of credits and debits.
 You should be able to observe that Volt will emit wrong answers (value=1) sometimes because there is no mechanism for maintaining consistency over chained procedure invocations.
-The values will quickly converge to a 0 (the expected value) The wrong values are limited to just {1} because there is a single queue for Compound Procedures and the most that the total can be offset by is 1 since that's the amount transferred in each transaction. (although i'm not sure why i never saw -1)
+The values will quickly converge to a 0 (the expected value) The wrong values are limited to just {1} because there is a single queue for Compound Procedures and the most that the total can be offset by is 1 since that's the amount transferred in each transaction.
+It's not -1 since the credit and debit invocations are chained (and hence linearized) in the compound proc and credit is applied first.

 ### Running Instructions
 Execute the App.java client and tail the TOTALS_FILE export file to observe the emitted results.